New Gen Learning

-New Gen Learning is a UCSC learning community that brings together faculty and PhD. students from across campus to spark interdisciplinary insights and innovations in research central to inclusive learning.
-The central mission of New Gen Learning is to conduct research focused on these two topics:
+New Gen Learning is a research consortium that brings together faculty and PhD students across campus to spark interdisciplinary insights and innovations in research central to inclusive learning.
+The central mission of NGL is to conduct research focused on these two topics:

 - The strengths that children and students from historically underserved backgrounds bring to learning environments from their homes and communities (both local and digital), and

 - The practices that foster their learning, in instructional settings and design, technologies for learning, and institutional practices (e.g. positive campus climate and sense of belonging).

 As part of this learning community, PhD students will expand their own research skills and perspectives, receive mentorship from faculty, and contribute to current discussions on education, learning, and equity.

 Accepted Students’ Responsibilities/Expectations:

 - Accepted students are expected to continue as members of the learning community for 2 quarters (although the funding is just for one quarter).

 - Students who are interested in joining the learning community but do not need funding are also welcome to apply.

 - Accepted students will be expected to attend monthly meetings (3 per quarter).